-- i The distribution company shall assess: - a how the investment supports the goals of the electric or natural gas system and the purposes of Least-Cost Procurement. - b. potential for synergy savings based on alternatives that address multiple needs; - how the entire investment proposal affects the risks of ratepayers and the distribution company. - d. how the investment effectively uses available funding sources and integrates with energy programs and policies - e. risks associated with each investment alternative (for example, the ability to obtain licensing and permitting, significant risks of stranded investment, the potential risk reduction of a more incremental approach, sensitivity of alternatives to differences in load forecasts, and emergence of new technologies, etc.); - f. implementation issues; and - g. risks associated with customer behavior, responsiveness and ability to potentially modify usage at certain times and seasons; - ii.
-The distribution company shall provide rate and bill impacts to a range of customer types and usage levels. - iii.
+- ii.
+The distribution company shall supply any other information that the company believes supports a finding that an investment is reliable. - E. Prudent - i^{\vee} The distribution company shall assess: - a how the investment supports the goals of the electric or natural gas system and the purposes of Least-Cost Procurement. - b. potential for synergy savings based on alternatives that address multiple needs; - c. how the entire investment proposal affects the risks of ratepayers and the distribution company. - d risks associated with each investment alternative (for example, the ability to obtain licensing and permitting, significant risks of stranded investment, the potential risk reduction of a more incremental approach, sensitivity of alternatives to differences in load forecasts, and emergence of new technologies, etc.); - e. implementation issues; and - f risks associated with customer behavior. responsiveness and ability to potentially modify usage at certain times and seasons; - ii.
+The distribution company shall provide rate impacts to a range of customer types and usage levels. - ii.
 The distribution company may provide additional costs tests to support a finding that an investment is prudent. - iv.
-The distribution company shall supply any other information that the company believes support a finding that an investment is prudent. - G. Environmentally Responsible - i Environmental responsibility is indicated by the procurement of energy savings, The distribution company shall assess how an investment compliesance with State environmental policies, and the properly values ation of greenhouse gas reduction environmental costs and benefits. - H. Less than the Cost of Supply - i The distribution company shall assess compare the cost of energy supply and the cost of eEnergy eEfficiency and Conservation Procurement measures, programs, and portfolios using all applicable costs enumerated in the Rhode Island Benefit Cost-RI Framework approved by the PUC in Docket No. 4600A and the Rhode Island Test, as updated periodically and approved by the PUC.
-The distribution Page | 6
+The distribution company shall supply any other information that the company believes support a finding that an investment is prudent. - F. Environmentally Responsible - i Environmental responsibility is indicated by the procurement of energy savings, The distribution company shall assess how investment compliesance with State environmental policies, and the properly valuesation of greenhouse gas reduction environmental costs and benefits. - G. Less than the Cost of Supply - i The distribution company shall assess the cost of energy supply and the cost of eEnergy eEfficiency Procurement measures, programs, and portfolios using all applicable costs enumerated in the Rhode Island Benefit Cost-RI Framework approved by the PUC in Docket No. 4600A and the Rhode Island Test, as updated periodically and approved by the PUC.
+The distribution company shall, after consultation with the Council proposeprovide specific costs to be included in the cost of energy supply and energy efficiency. in Energy Efficiency Plans.
+These costs should include applicable resource impacts, non-energy impacts, distribution system impacts, economic development impacts, greenhouse gas impacts, among others.
+The accrual of applicable specific non-energy costs to only certain programs or technologies, such as income eligible programs or combined head and power, may be considered. - ii.
+The cost of supply shall, at a minimum, include costs associated with generation, transmission, and distribution of electricity.
+Additional energy supply shall mean supply that would be incremental to marginal energy supply.